Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 5

 Hurricanes vs. Devils Betting Trends

-- In 45 of 92 matches this season, Carolina and its opponent have combined to finish above 6 goals.
+- In 45 of 92 matches this season, Carolina and its opponent have combined for more than 6 goals.

-- The Hurricanes have won 60.9% of their games when favored on the moneyline this season (14-9).
+- The Hurricanes are 14-9 when listed as a moneyline favorite this season.

-- The Devils have been an underdog in eight games this season, with four upset wins (50.0%).
+- The Devils have been the underdog eight times this season, and upset their opponent in four of those games.

-- New Jersey is 3-1 when it is underdogs of +115 or longer on the moneyline.
+- New Jersey has won three of its four games when it is the underdog by +115 or longer on the moneyline.

 Hurricanes Player Props